 Packagers also cite VSP’s value for its customization options.
 They can easily opt for the size, shape, thickness, and color that fits their requirements, including clear for 360-degree product viewing.
 Trays are adaptable to thermal processes like freezing and thawing, allowing customers to freely feel and examine them in the grocery store’s refrigerated section and purchase using sensory cues like sight and touch.

 On the production side, VSP on tray facilitates a fast and simple switch from polystyrene to newer, more earth-friendly materials like polypropylene (PP) without purchasing new equipment.
 By simply changing the seal plate and system programming, producers can produce both VSP and conventional MAP products, extending poultry shelf life up to 30 days and reducing retail product loss to less than 5% instead of 10%.

-“Europeans already know skin a great way to differentiate the product, said Carlo Bergonzi, Assistant Product Manager for Tray Seal at Harpak-ULMA.
+“Europeans already know skin is a great way to differentiate the product,” said Carlo Bergonzi, Assistant Product Manager for Tray Seal at Harpak-ULMA.
 “Compared to previous years, here in the States, there certainly has been an uptick in the demand for VSP across a number of different applications.
 We’re getting a lot more requests for skin packaging in terms of concepts and equipment.”

 VSP is quickly becoming the packaging process of choice for meat and poultry.
 But, for all its flexibility and versatility, the question stands:

 “Why haven’t mass producers in the poultry sector adopted it and integrated VSP into production industry-wide?”

 There are many challenges mass producers face when aligning to a new sustainable reality: